 Statistical analyses

-For Infection of wheat ears inoculated with F. graminearum wild-type and mutants Area under disease progress curve (AUDPC) was calculated based on number of infected spikelets over the time until 15 dpi.
+For infection of wheat ears inoculated with F. graminearum wild-type and mutants, the area under disease progress curve (AUDPC) was calculated based on the number of infected spikelets over time until 15 dpi.
 The values were analysed using a linear mixed effect model (LMM) test, while adjusting for multiple comparisons using Tukey’s method.
 Data was analysed in R using packages and code described in Schandry (2017).

-For the following experiments, Genstat for Windows 19th Edition was used (VSN International, 2017) Proportion data from VOX and VIGS experiments were analysed using a generalized linear mixed model (GLMM) assuming a binomial distribution with logit link function.
+For the following experiments, Genstat for Windows 19th Edition was used (VSN International, 2017).
+Proportion data from VOX and VIGS experiments were analysed using a generalised linear mixed model (GLMM) assuming a binomial distribution with logit link function.
 Significance of difference between calculated means was determined using least significant difference (LSD) at the 5% level of significance.

-The statistical design for Arabidopsis leaf inoculation assays consisted randomised blocks.
+The statistical design for Arabidopsis leaf inoculation assays consisted of randomised blocks.
 Forty-eight plants were used in total for each experiment (eight plants/ independent line).
 Disease was quantified by expressing the diseased leaf area relative to the total leaf area.
 Mean disease levels for each genotype were compared using a multi-stratum analysis of variance (ANOVA).
 Independent lines were compared with the wild type using a Dunnett’s test.

 Arabidopsis–Fusarium disease susceptibility data generated using the FAD scoring system (Urban et al., 2002) following flower spray inoculation were analysed using a proportional-odds model fitted as a GLM assuming a multinomial distribution (with three classes and logit link function) for the counts of plants (12 in total per genotype) classified by disease score.